Ljubljanska banka

 Ljubljanska Banka (lit.
 'Bank of Ljubljana') was a bank in Yugoslavia, named after and based in Ljubljana and founded in 1955.
 In the aftermath of the independence of Slovenia in 1991, it encountered financial distress.
 It was liquidated in 1994 and its operations were reorganized within a new entity, Nova Ljubljanska banka.

 Overview

+Ljubljanska Banka was founded in 1955, as Yugoslavia evolved from its strict monobank system of the early 1950s.
+It opened an office in Zagreb in 1969, and also established affiliates in Sarajevo and Skopje.
+In the 1980s, it was one of nine so-called associated banks that formed the backbone of the commercial banking sector in Yugoslavia, together with Beogradska Banka and Jugobanka in Belgrade, Vojvođanska Banka in Novi Sad, Kosovska Banka in Pristina, United Bank of Croatia in Zagreb, Privredna Banka Sarajevo, Stopanska Banka in Skopje, and Investment Bank Titograd.